How to Write Elopement Vows Guide

 How you write your elopement vows matters

 Whether you crave tearful elopement photos, or are just so excited to pour your heart out to your best friend – your words have power.
 You could be standing in the pouring rain and hearing the most tender words spoken by your person.
 Or on the rocky cliff of a stunning canyon and feeling your heart soar over the edge.
-A wedding or elopement is truly all about your marriage at the end of the day, and your vows are the meat & potatoes of the whole shebang.
+An elopement is truly all about your marriage at the end of the day, and your vows are the meat & potatoes of the whole shebang.
 So take some time to think about your promises and your words, and start writing!

 I’m a nomadic and colorful elopement photographer with an obsession for mountains, hiking, and sharing the joy of eloping with others.
 My photography style emphasizes the epic landscape of your dreams and the authentic moments that make you two.. well, you two!
 I love my job and my nature-loving clients.